cristelleal/cristelleal/README.md

 ### About Me
 <p align="left">My name is Cris and I'm from Bordeaux, France.</p>

-<p align="left">✨ Computer science & medical science enthusiast <br>📚 Currently studying web development at EPSI online school<br>🚑 Worked as a nurse in Emergency Room <br> 🔎 Love to learn and discover new things</p>
+<p align="left">• Computer science & medical science enthusiast <br>• Currently studying web development at EPSI online school<br>• Worked as an ER nurse<br> • Love to learn and discover new things</p>

 ### Languages